Neelakurinji123/Thinkpad-x200-OpenCore/README.md

 <br>

 - To use mod bios, disable the AppleCpuPmCfgLock Quirk.
-- To use HomeBrew, edit HomeBrew ENV from '-march=nehalem' to '-march=core2'
+- To use HomeBrew, edit HomeBrew ENV from '-march=nehalem' to '-march=core2'.
+- The problem of UHCI/OHCI USB 1.1 Controllers, use USB HUB for keyboard and mouse.

 </details>